Local thermometry of NbSe$_2$ flake with delta-$T$ noise measurements: delta- noise measurements

 In zero magnetic field, the NbSe$_2$ flake is superconducting so that Joule heat due to current~$I_{12}$ releases exclusively at C$1$(C$2$)/NbSe$_2$ interfaces.
-In this case, since the distance between interfaces and the tunnel probe is few times greater than electron-phonon scattering length, the increase of local electronic temperature nearby the probe at a given value of $P_{\text{J}}$ may be expected to be smaller compared to the normal state case.
+In this case, since the distance between interfaces and the tunnel probe is few times greater than electron-phonon scattering length determined in the normal state, the increase of local electronic temperature nearby the probe at a given value of $P_{\text{J}}$ may be expected to be smaller compared to the normal state case.
 This is indeed what we observe, see blue symbols in Fig.~\ref{fig4}(b).
-In contrast to the normal case, temperature increase is now detected not where heat is released so that the role of heat conduction increases.
+In contrast to the normal state case, temperature increase is now detected not where heat is released so that the role of heat conduction increases.
 Whether heat conduction in our device occurs by quasiparticle transport in NbSe$_2$ or by phonons in either of the 2D~crystals NbSe$_2$ and~hBN is not possible to conclude from our experiment and requires better defined geometry.
+Finally, we note that the increase of energy relaxation length in superconductors at low temperatures compared to the normal case~\cite{Reizer}, is expected to be negligible in our device at $T\gtrsim1\,\text{K}$.